nbaradar/context_core_obsidian_vault/Features/Humors.md

+# Humors
-Humors: Think of moods or emotional states.
+Think of moods or emotional states.
+They should only really be adjectives.
 These are traits that your AI could possess when answering, not necessarily who they are or their personality.

 - Could make ContextCore a prompt engineering solution as well.
 On top of providing it information to build contexts, you can store prompts that affect the way the LLM will interact with you, which the ContextCore service will include when sending your RAG data as well.
 So context core maintains and sends contextual information that is categorized and can be enabled/disabled AND has the ability to engineer prompts by enabling/disabling stored prompts.
 	- Say for instance, you want a more conversational LLM chat as if you are speaking with a friend, instead of a very detailed and precise and verbose answer...